Mets - Astros Prediction, Odds, Pick, How To Watch

-The New York Mets took game one of the series, as they face off with the Houston Astros.
+The New York Mets and Houston Astros finish their three-game series today.
 It is time to continue our MLB odds series with a Mets-Astros prediction, pick, and how-to-watch.

-The Mets are sitting at 34-38 so far on the season, and have struggled as of late.
-They have won just four of their last 15 games.
-Still, they were great last night.
-Francisco Lindor hit a home run and drove in five.
-Daniel Vogelbach added a home run as well and drove in three.
-Overall, the Mets had 14 hits and drove in 11 runs.
-They went 7-14 with runners in scoring position and dominated the Astros pitching.
-Meanwhile, Max Scherzer was amazing.
+Game one of the series was a complete beat down as Max Scherzer dominated.
 He went eight innings and gave up just four hits.
 He gave up a solo home run in the seventh to Yanier Diaz, but that was the only run he gave up all night.
-Tonight, they will be hoping for more of the same as they try to move up in the wild-card standings.
+Meanwhile, Francisco Lindor and Daniel Vogelback homered as part of the Mets' 14 hits.
+Last night, the Mets could not figure out Framber Valdez.
+They managed just four hits off of him while striking out nine times.
+The Mets did manage to score twice, but With Alex Bregman hitting a two-run home run in the third off of Verlander, it would not be enough for the Mets to win the game.
+Justin Verlander had his return to Houston spoiled in the loss, as he was outdueled by his former teammate.

 Here are the Mets-Astros MLB odds, courtesy of FanDuel.